Skip to content

 ListView class

-This is the basic view class for handling array data.
-Since it inherits from the View class, all functionalities of the View class can be utilized as well.
+A basic view class for working with array data.
+Since it extends the View class, you can use all of View’s features as well.

 typescript